andras-simonyi/citeproc-el/README.md

 Render a bibliography of the citations in citation processor `proc` in the given`format`. `format` is one of the [supported output formats](#supported-output-formats) as a symbol.
 If optional `no-link-targets` is non-nil then don’t generate targets for citation links.

-Returns a `(FORMATTED-BIBLIOGRAPHY .
+Return a `(FORMATTED-BIBLIOGRAPHY .
 FORMATTING-PARAMETERS)` pair, in which `FORMATTING-PARAMETERS` is an alist containing the values of the following formatting parameters keyed to the parameter names as symbols: